2021 South African municipal elections: Decentralisation

 Political parties debated and campaigned on the issue of decentralising power away from the national government towards local authorities, this is most pronounced in the Western Cape province.
 The DA wants policing, electricity generation, taxation and rail control decentralised to the province, on the other hand the ANC wants to centralise what control local authorities have over policing to national government.
 Other parties such as the FF+, Cape Coloured Congress and Cape Independence Party (CIP) explicitly campaigned on a tickets of outright independence for the Western Cape province.
 The DA has stated it supports the right to hold a referendum to Western Cape independence but does not support independence itself.
 Parties opposed to this call include the ANC, EFF, Al-Jam-ah and GOOD.

 Economy

 The ANC promised to reduce youth unemployment and increase educational opportunities whilst strengthening social security for vulnerable groups and expanding mass employment programs.
 The DA stated that they would encourage economic growth in DA run municipalities by increasing the ease of doing business in them and reducing excessive bureaucracy.
-The EFF pledged to setup municipal level special economic zones to encourage economic growth, support street vendors and black-owned farms.
+The EFF pledged to set up municipal level special economic zones to encourage economic growth, support street vendors and black-owned farms.
 The IFP committed to delivering jobs and enhance food security.
 GOOD promised to provide policy certainty for investors whilst reducing excessive bureaucracy for businesses.
 ActionSA promised to repeal restrictive legislation, support youth employment, and implement a property audit to identify and reuse abandoned or stolen buildings.
 The FF Plus promised to provide land in industrial areas to people who want to start businesses, free of charge and that local businesses must be preferred when it came to tenders.